doucoureb/berea-college-csc-226.github.io/index.md

     - Discuss [A01: Breaking Bad](https://docs.google.com/document/d/1QRrUqCG2fbk1GRdXOFSxxCY9tJwrlkEjBGTwW21ME7M/edit?usp=sharing) which is due next week on Wednesday, September 1, 2021.
     - Begin [T01: Choose Your Own Adventure](https://docs.google.com/document/d/1IG9wCXFOpTjpWn8v0vMOvy9p03FKQDRwe94bDZk18wE/edit?usp=sharing)
   - **After class**:
-    - Read [Chapter 5: Python Modules](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=70802) in preparation for a reading quiz next time.
-Be sure you are logged in to the book when reading, and do all activities to get credit!
     - Continue [A01: Breaking Bad](https://docs.google.com/document/d/1QRrUqCG2fbk1GRdXOFSxxCY9tJwrlkEjBGTwW21ME7M/edit?usp=sharing) which is due on Wednesday, September 1, 2021.

 ## Day 4: Wednesday, August 25, 2021